Getting to Grips with "For the Record"

 The on-site Heritage Hub will be based at Gloucestershire Archives.
 It will support local people and organizations to gather, keep and share historic documents and help them use these documents, primarily to discover their family, local or house history.
 It will become the official home of Gloucestershire Family History Society, Gloucestershire Registration Services' copy certificates service and Gloucestershire Constabulary Heritage Group.
 We want local people and organisations to think of it as their heritage home too.

-We will be developing the Archives' public research room and adjacent accommodation to create new spaces for volunteers, community groups and organisations to work together and help the public.
+We have developed the Archives' public research room and are working on teh adjacent accommodation to create new spaces for volunteers, community groups and organisations to work together and help the public.
 Key spaces are: a welcoming reception area in an open plan multi use space; open access research rooms for customers who are new to family, house or local history or who want to use reference books and other published resources; a secure research room with integrated project workspace where people can use original documents dating back to the 1100s; a meeting room that will also be home to volunteers working on Gloucestershire Constabulary material; a purpose built training room for up to 70 people; a garden area; and visitor parking.

 Supporting these activities and facilities are more technical developments.
 We want to make sure we can preserve and access digital material for current and future generations to enjoy, and we want to help local people and organisations to do the same.
-We are also planning to build three new strongrooms on our Alvin Street site, to provide specialist storage for new collections and ensure the sustainability of our preservation service.
+We are have completed three new strongrooms on our Alvin Street site, to provide specialist storage for new collections and ensure the sustainability of our preservation service.